DinMo

 Dynamic advertising based on browsing history

-Another relevant retargeting strategy is the use of dynamic ads.
-This method aims to present ultra-personalized ads to users, aligned with the products they have already viewed on your site.
-Thus, if a user has explored a particular product page, they will see ads for that same product while browsing other websites.
+Another relevant retargeting strategy relies on dynamic advertising.
+This method aims to display highly personalised ads to users, aligned with the products they have already viewed on your website.

 Different retargeting tactics can be deployed through various tools on advertising platforms, including Pixels, custom audiences, or Conversion APIs.